The Pod: Promotion

-Reception
+Reception and legacy

 In 1993, the album was named one of the 20 best albums of 1992 by Spin.
 Trouser Press wrote: "Less inflamed and inspired than the first album (blame, perhaps, the five cans of Scotchguard the band claims to have inhaled), The Pod lurches, howls, fuzzes and strums through sloppy creations that are mostly one hit short of a high."
-Aphex Twin named it one of his 10 favorite albums of all time (making it one of two Ween albums on the list, the other being Pure Guava).
 In a 1999 review of the album, The Stranger called it "excellent" and wrote that "someday, classical music students will write dissertations on The Pod."
 Kerrang! wrote that "the electrified production on tracks like 'Dr. Rock' and 'Sketches of Winkle' is utterly unhinged, while the barking, aimless pace of 'The Stallion' (either part, really) feels like the sweaty blatherings of the most poisonous of drunks."

+In a September 1992 Spin interview, Faith No More singer Mike Patton mentioned it as one of his favorite albums, and around this time his band also did live covers of the Pure Guava track "The Goin' Gets Tough From the Getgo".
+In later years, Aphex Twin named it one of his 10 favorite albums of all time (making it one of two Ween albums on the list, the other being Pure Guava).